Graphic Designers

 71% chance of full automation within the next two decades

 Our visitors have voted that it's probable this occupation will be automated.
-This assessment is further supported by the calculated automation risk level, which estimates 47% chance of automation.
+However, employees may be able to find reassurance in the automated risk level we have generated, which shows 34% chance of automation.

 What do you think the risk of automation is?